 Course overview

-In a fast-changing environment, traditional business skills might not cut it.
-In a world where yesterday is not the same as tomorrow, opportunity recognition and seizing come vital.
-In the ever-changing business landscape innovation is the only way to survive.
-This complex environment requires business leaders with the ability to make sense of their environment, interpret what is happening around them and be flexible in their activities.
-These skills overlap with those usually attributed to entrepreneurs and their activities in uncertain, high-velocity environments.
+A complex environment requires that business leaders develop the ability to make sense of their environment, to interpret what is happening around them and to be flexible in (re-)allocating resources.
+These capabilities overlap with those usually attributed to entrepreneurs and their activities in uncertain, high-velocity environments.
 The concept of strategic entrepreneurship was first coined by Hitt et. al (2001) and describes a manager’s behaviour which is both opportunity- as well as advantage-seeking.
-Many scholars since have identified the beneficial effect of acting entrepreneurial in a corporate setting.
-Therefore it is surprising that most schools of thought still make the distinction between a corporate management route and an entrepreneurial start-up route, while it is in the cross-section of the two fields most learning and competency building can happen.
+It combines strategic and entrepreneurial thinking.
+Many scholars since have identified the beneficial effect of acting entrepreneurial in different company settings, from small to corporate level businesses.
+Therefore, it is surprising that most schools of thought still make the distinction between a more corporate management route and an entrepreneurial start-up route, while it is in the cross-section of the two fields where most learning and competency building can happen.
 Managers that act entrepreneurial and entrepreneurs that act more strategical are combining the best of both worlds.
-This course, therefore, examines the impact of strategic entrepreneurial behaviour on business success as well as examines traits and competencies associated with “acting entrepreneurial”.
+Therefore, this course aims to extend the knowledge of the students on this topic.
+Besides, student teams will explore new strategic entrepreneurial opportunities for two to four businesses, and thereby be able to support their success and long-term sustainability.
+Finally, we focus on further developing students’ traits and competencies associated with “acting entrepreneurial”.

 Academic year